matiheimann/tps-sia/TP2/README.md

 If the `(2.0622, -0.9405, 0.3896)` and the `(2.8433, -2.3063, 0.7474)` patterns wish to be used during the training, `input_patterns` must be set like so:
 `input_patterns = [4, 2]`

+Patterns will be sorted randomly before each training.

 *NOTE:* Variables defined in the `config.m` file should not be removed.
 Their values should be changed as instructed in the comments placed above each variable.